From Geometric Ratios to Functions of a Real Variable

 On the interval (0,π), cotangent is strictly decreasing — running from +∞ down to −∞.
 This contrasts with tangent, which is increasing on its principal interval.
 The graph of cotangent is a decreasing curve between consecutive asymptotes, while the graph of tangent is an increasing curve.

 Cotangent equals zero where cosine equals zero: at θ=2π+nπ.
-In the right triangle, it equals adjacent over opposite — the reciprocal of the tangent ratio.
 The cofunction relationship cotθ=tan(2π−θ) ties cotangent to tangent through complementary angles, consistent with the cofunction pattern established for all six functions.

 Reciprocal and Quotient Relationships